 Following the practice carried out during the 2007-2013 programming period for certain measures, the respective Managing Authorities will extend their monitoring to project-level actions forming a specific section to the Project Progress Report (PPR).
-Such section within the PPR requests Project Leaders to specifically quantify the publicity measures implemented with a view to keep a track record of actions carried out over a particular reporting period.
+Such section within the PPR requests Project Leaders to specifically quantify the publicity measures implemented with a view to keep a track record of actions

+5 This indicator concerns projects under all 5 ESI Funds, not just EAFRD carried out over a particular reporting period.
 The respective Managing Authorities will ensure that the proposed information and publicity actions are in line with Grant Agreement and subsequent addenda, on the basis of the guidelines issued by the Managing Authority.